GEAR

 BH-55 ball head that has an Arca-style quick release.
 It's seated on a Really Right Stuff TA-3-LB leveling base that aids quick leveling of the ball head for making images for stitched panoramas.

 A Wimberley Sidekick SK-100 Gimbal Head Adapter converts each ball head into a gimbal head in a few quick steps.
-It's a light-weight way to make a good ball head a better platform for photographing birds and mammals in motion.
+It's a light-weight way to make a good ball head a better platform for photographing birds and mammals in motion with lighter telephoto lens like the 200-500mm and the 500mm PF.

 SD CARDS